shavaazzahra/decision-cost-insurance-framework/README.md

 ## What This Does

-Starting from 5,500 observations of projected insurance losses, the analysis runs through:
+Starting from 5,500 observations of projected insurance losses (simulated data), the analysis runs through:

 1. **EDA** — the loss data is right-skewed and heavy-tailed, so normal distribution assumptions are out from the start
 2. **Distribution fitting** — Gamma, Weibull, and Lognormal are tested via KS-test; Lognormal wins